 If you find that you spend your entire life dieting but never moving down a trouser size, then there has to be an explanation, one which doesn’t involve you insisting to everyone that your metabolism is just freakishly slow?.
 When it comes to female dieting logic, I’ve heard it all (and also said it all) because no one, and I mean no one can rationalize a calorie away like a woman on a diet can.
+Of course, every woman loses weight differently.
+Some might just have to go for a walk an hour a day and this can be all the difference they need, whilst others might do better by making use of something like this Houston weight loss scheme.
+At the end of the day, all that matters is that women do what works for them.
+But why do some women struggle though?

 But perhaps, some of your rationalizing is to blame for your never decreasing waistline.
 If the following sounds familiar, then there?s a chance you might need to re-evaluate your diet plan: